Reggie Garrett

-Reginald Weldon Garrett (born November 21, 1951) is a former professional American football player who played wide receiver for three seasons in the National Football League (NFL) for the Pittsburgh Steelers.
+Reginald Weldon Garrett (born November 21, 1951) is an American former professional football player who was a wide receiver for three seasons with the Pittsburgh Steelers in the National Football League (NFL).
+He played college football for the Eastern Michigan Eagles.
 He is currently the safety and security manager at U.S. Foods in Perth Amboy, New Jersey.

 Early life

-Reggie Garrett was born in Silsbee, Texas and attended Waldo Mathew High School (now Silsbee High School).
+Reggie Garrett was born in Silsbee, Texas, and attended Waldo Mathew High School (now Silsbee High School).
 He studied at New Mexico Highlands University and graduated from Eastern Michigan University.